 Poster Session Dates/Times

 Posters should be put up by 9:00am the day of your assigned session.
-Posters may be left up until 5:00 pm on Thursday, November 6 and Saturday, November 8.
-Posters may be left up until 3:00 pm on Friday, November 7.
+Posters may be left up until 5:00 pm on Thursday, November 12.
+Posters may be left up until 3:00 pm on Friday, November 13 and Saturday, November 14.
 All posters left up after these times will be discarded.

 All poster boards will be numbered, indicating assigned poster spaces for each session.
-You will receive your specific assignment location in October.
+You will receive your specific assignment location prior to the conference.
 Only put your poster up in your assigned space.
 A staff person will be on hand to help you find your space in the exhibit hall.

 Your poster title will appear in the preliminary and final programs.
 The final program will indicate your location number.
 If your paper title has changed, you will have the opportunity to update the title through August 24.